Table of Contents

 With so many different types of bees in the world, it is common for people to have no idea what each one does.
-For example, a common enough question among the uninitiated is whether carpenter bees make honey or not.
+For example, a common enough question among the uninitiated is “do carpenter bees make honey”.
 There is a common misconception that all bees make honey.
-In fact, it is only the honeybee (funnily enough) that actually makes honey.
-So, do carpenter bees make honey?
-No, carpenter bees do not make honey, despite there being approximately 730 species of these bees in the world.
+In fact, it is only the honey bee (funnily enough) that actually makes honey.
+The answer to the question of do carpenter bees make honey is no, carpenter bees do not make honey (this despite there being approximately 730 species of these bees in the world).

 Why Don’t Carpenter Bees Make Honey?

 The main reason carpenter bees do not produce honey is not because they are not capable, it is because they are solitary bees.
 Solitary bees are aggressive foragers, but because they live alone they would never be able to produce enough honey for survival.